 I am pleased to present the Group's Corporate Governance Report for this year.
 As Chairman, my role is to lead the Board, ensuring it operates effectively, and I take overall responsibility for the governance framework of the Company.
-I have worked with the Company Secretary and the Executive Directors throughout the year to continue to develop the Company's governance structures and practices and to improve its wider Environmental, Social & Governance (ESG) Strategy, and then to provide this report.

 We continue to report under the QCA Corporate Governance Code ("QCA Code") and this report sets out how we comply with, and have applied, the principles and Code during the year.

 As previously stated, the Group had a successful year, continuing to deliver on its strategy and achieving creditable financial results.
 The Board continues to work and interact well together through both its regular formal meetings and other ad-hoc contacts.

 The Group published its first long-term Sustainability Strategy 'Driving Sustainability' in last year's annual report.
 The strategy builds on the Group's long track record of making a positive contribution to Colleagues and the communities it operates in, and outlined the Company's ambition to drive the sustainability agenda in the years ahead.
 The strategy included ambitious targets and goals aligned to the strategic objectives of the Group.
 Updates on the Group's performance against these targets are given in the sustainability section of the strategic report on pages 30 - 33 of the 2022 Annual Report.